Gaylor Lakes in Yosemite National Park.

 As you climb higher you will see stunning views of Gaylor Peak, Upper and Middle Gaylor Lakes, and the distant summits of Mount Dana and Mammoth Peak.

 About one-third of a mile from Upper Gaylor Lake, the first remnants of the mine become visible.
+The site includes the crumbling remains of several stone structures and a mine entrance.

-It’s a vertical drop to who knows where – that sounds like a terrifying situation I wouldn’t want to be in.
+The mine entrance is not blocked off, so with that being said, don’t get near it!
+It’s a vertical drop to who knows where.
+That sounds like a terrifying situation I wouldn’t want to be in.

 Beyond the mine, the trail officially ends at the unmarked park boundary.

-✨ READ THIS: Best Tioga Pass Hikes for Adventure Lovers
+✨ READ THIS: Best Hikes in Tuolumne Meadows and Tioga Pass

 Length: 4.7 miles